Doctor of Psychology in Clinical Psychology (Psy.D.)

 The Psy.D. program is accredited by the American Psychological Association and provides strong, generalist training across the lifespan.
 Additionally, students can choose four electives to individualize their advanced training or choose one of two emphasis areas: Health Psychology, Forensic Psychology.
 Students are accepted into the Psy.D. program with either a master's or bachelor's degree.
 All clinical faculty are licensed and actively engaged in the practice of psychology.
 Care has been given to designing programs that qualify students to sit for appropriate certification and licensing exams in the Commonwealth of Kentucky and other states with similar requirements.
 Graduates are expected to practice psychology in compliance with appropriate state statutes.
 The statute in Kentucky is KRS 319, copies of which are available in the School of Psychology.

 The Doctor of Psychology program in Clinical Psychology was first accredited by the American Psychological Association (750 First Street, Washington DC 20002; 202 336-5979) in 1989 and has continually maintained its APA accreditation to this date.

 Specific Admission Requirements

-In addition to the general University requirements, the applicant must submit three letters of reference; a writing sample; a three-page, double-spaced, typed autobiography, which includes relevant personal and professional experience and aspirations; and scores of the verbal, quantitative, and analytical parts of the Graduate Record Examination.
+In addition to the general University requirements, the applicant must submit three letters of reference; a writing sample; a three-page, double-spaced, typed autobiography, which includes relevant personal and professional experience and aspirations.
+The GRE is not required for application to admission.
 Applicants will also be evaluated on the basis of personal attributes; therefore, personal interviews are required.
 Those selected for interviews are notified regarding specific dates and times.
 Students are admitted to the program only in the Fall semester.

 It is expected that applicants will have a background in psychology at the undergraduate or graduate levels and must have a minimum of 18 credit hours in psychology at either of these levels.